ericPantarotto/react_completeGuide/_notes/notes.md

 This indicates that this link should only be considered active if the currently active route ends with this path after the URL.
 So now this link will only be considered active if we are on our domain *slash nothing* and not if we're on *slash products*.

 for **style**, this function form is also supported when using `NavLink`.

+### Navigating Programmatically

+**<span style='color: #495fcb'> Note:** Of course, you should not create buttons and then navigate programmatically.
+Simply use a link instead, but a button is a great way for me to show you how this generally works here.
 <!---
 [comment]: it works with text, you can rename it how you want